 Communication and Transportation

-The invention of the telegraph and the expansion of railway networks further accelerated communication and trade on a global scale.
+Capitalising on the earlier invention of the electric telegraph (c.
+1837) and the expansion of railway networks further accelerated communication and trade on a global scale.

 Mass Production and Assembly Line